athaarsager/react-gallery/README.md

 ## Usage

--The web page displays a gallery of personal images.
+- The web page displays a gallery of personal images.
 When an image is clicked, its display changes from the photo itself to a description of the photo.
 If the description is clicked, it switches back to displaying the photo.
--Below each photo is a "love it!" button where users can "upvote" their favorite images.
+- Below each photo is a "love it!" button where users can "upvote" their favorite images.
 This will update the upvotes in the database and display them on the page below this button.
--If users dislike a photo, they can press the "Delete it" button right next to the "love it" button and the photo will be removed from the gallery.
+- If users dislike a photo, they can press the "Delete it" button right next to the "love it" button and the photo will be removed from the gallery.
 (Note: this deletes the photo in the database as well as on the front end.)
--At the top of the page is a form that users can use to add new photos to the page and database.
+- At the top of the page is a form that users can use to add new photos to the page and database.
 Users are required to input a picture url, title, and description before submitting to the gallery.
 This creates a new photo in the backend database and displays it on the front-end webpage.

 ## Built With

--React
+- React
--React Bootstrap
+- React Bootstrap

 ## Acknowledgement